Fish Preserves in an Autoclave

 - 9% vinegar – 3 tbsp.

 Clean the fish and cut off the heads, mix with salt and leave for 30 minutes.
 Boil the tomatoes and pass them through a sieve.
 Add spices, sugar, sunflower oil, and vinegar to the resulting juice.
-It is best to lightly fry the bullheads without breading (but not until fully cooked).
-Mix the fish with the tomato juice, pack into jars, seal, and place in the autoclave.
+It is best to lightly fry the gobies without breading (but not until done).
+Mix the fish with the tomato juice, place in jars, close, and put in the autoclave.

-In the three listed recipes, you can use either ready-made tomato juice (only high-quality) or tomato paste.
-However, if you are making preserves in summer, it is better to opt for fresh tomatoes – the taste will only improve.
+In all three listed recipes, you can use ready-made tomato juice (only high-quality) or tomato paste.
+But if preserves are being prepared in the summer, it is better to choose fresh tomatoes—the taste will only benefit.

-You can prepare small fish in a delicious marinade.
-You will need the following ingredients:
+You can prepare small fish in an appetizing marinade.
+For this you need the following products:

 - fish – 5 kg;